-- List view: To view the users in the list format, click \equiv .
-This displays the user information on the right hand side.
-To edit user information such as Telephone Number, Email, Manager, and more, click \square .
-If you want to see the organization chart of a particular user, click \dashv . - Card view: To view the users in the card format, click ...
+- Card view: To view the users in the card format, click 🔐.
 This displays the users basic information on the cards.
 Administrator can configure what information to display on the user's card.
-For more information, see Customizing the Views in NetlQ Identity Manager -
+For more information, see Customizing the Views in NetlQ Identity Manager - chart of a particular user, click 📇.

 Administrator's Guide to the Identity Applications.
-Click of to edit the user information such as Telephone Number, Email, Manager, and other attributes.
-If you want to see the organization chart of a particular user, click 🖶.
+Click it to edit the user information such as Telephone Number, Email, Manager, and other attributes.
+If you want to see the organization chart of a particular user, click =

 • Manage Users view: To view the users in the tabular format, click .
 This displays the users in a tabular view.
 This view allows you to sort users according to the user attributes such as Telephone Number, Email, Department, and more.
 You can customize the columns to be shown in this view.
-For more information about customizing columns, click ? on the Dashboard.
+For more information about customizing columns, click 2 on the Dashboard.